CFQX-FM: History

 In 1987, the station received approval to move from 92.9 FM to 104.1 FM.
 In 1997, CFQX was granted a license amendment to move from 104.1 FM to 95.3 FM.
 However, that frequency change was never implemented.

 On September 2, 2011, Astral Media applied to increase CFQX-FM's antenna height from 138.4 to 147.5 metres to give it better coverage.
 It also sought to relocate its transmitter site.
 All other technical parameters remained unchanged.
 This application was approved on November 15, 2011.

 As a part of Astral Media's sale to Bell Media, the Jim Pattison Group announced a deal on May 16, 2013.
 It would acquire CFQX-FM and CHIQ-FM from Astral and Bell respectively for an undisclosed amount.
 The sale gave the Jim Pattison Group its first stations in Manitoba, and made CFQX a sister station to CHIQ.
 On December 20, 2013, the CRTC approved Jim Pattison's acquisition of CFQX-FM and CHIQ-FM, the acquisition was closed in early 2014.

+On February 11, 2026 CFQX-FM began broadcasting in HD, making it Winnipeg's second HD radio service.